-The estimated cost for constructing a composite cover over on SWMU 7 is approximately \$1,004,000, including the removal of off-site wastes.
-Assuming a 95% reduction in annual steady-state production of leachate resulting from the installation of the composite cover, the net present value for this alternative is \$1,049,000.6 Note that this cost may be higher if the assumed reduction in leachate is less than predicted using the HELP Model.
+The estimated cost for constructing a composite cover over on SWMU 7 is approximately \$1,004,0001,009,000, including repairs to roadway cap at S7-202. the removal of off site wastes.
+Assuming a 95% reduction in annual steady-state production of leachate resulting from the installation of the composite cover, the net present value for this alternative is \$1,049,0001,014,000.7 Note that this cost may be higher if the assumed reduction in leachate is less than predicted using the HELP Model.